nivdon/spring-petclinic/Labs/lab 1-Build.md

 ```
 git add .
 git commit -m "adding build action"
-git push --set-upstream origin feature/Student
+git push --set-upstream origin feature/Student0
 ```
-<mark>Change the branch name to match with the branch that you created.</mark>
+ <span style="color:red">Change the branch name to match with the branch that you created in lab 0.</span>

 *you will be prompted for username- enter Student ``` your team number ``` for password enter the Personal access token provided to you*